-The finale of this funding period was an exhibition at the Forum, with Norwich Science Festival, 19th - 26th October 2019.
+-The finale of this funding period was an interactive exhibition at the Forum, Norwich with Norwich Science Festival, 19th - 26th October 2019.
 This event was attended by approximately 9000 people.
 The BBC Foyer became a retreat from the hectic festival.
-Here you could make a rubbing, using any of eight images of body organs, handmade by sculptor Chris Jackson.
+Here you could make a rubbing, using any of eight raised tiles of body organs, handmade by sculptor Chris Jackson.
 In response to the latest health research you could then hang your 'hopes of health' onto the wire 'hairs' of a giant microbe.
 This two metre high, free standing alcove was filled with beautiful preserved translucent vegetable slices and a glowing DNA 'ring light' (made by Draigo).
 It was constructed out of papier mache by set maker Richard Matthews.

 The second workshop day reached a different group of people who were shopping in the Castle Quarter, it was jointly hosted by the Quadram Institute, The

 British Sign Language interpreters were provided with my funding for both events.
 The whole project was supported with public funding by Arts Council England and Norfolk County Council.

 Some of these activities were run again in Nov 2019 to celebrate 30 years of research in Norfolk with 500 people with Rheumatoid Arthritis, funded by

 Versus Arthritis, hosted by the Norfolk Arthritis Registry (NOAR).

 Thanks to the following funders

 Norwich Edible East art science trail July 21- March 22

 - Sculptor Chris Jackson has prepared the first site for a sculpture at Hungate Art, he has fixed a sculpture support into the niche above the doorway so art can be fixed without damaging the beautiful listed building.
 All the wood he has used so far for his sculpture models and for these fixings has been retrieved out of skips.